 Cristina Rodriguez, M.P.H, Ph.D, J.D.Of Counsel | Medical Devices and Drugs

-Cristina Rodríguez joined Beasley Allen in 2013, as an attorney in the Mass Torts Section.
-She is primarily working on product liability actions involving transvaginal mesh.
+Cristina joined Beasley Allen Law Firm in 2013 as an attorney in the Mass Torts Section.
+She primarily works on product liability actions involving transvaginal mesh.

-Cristina earned her undergraduate degree in Microbiology from Auburn University in 1993, where she graduated cum laude.
-In 1994, Cristina obtained a Masters degree in Public Health, with a focus in Epidemiology from the University of Alabama at Birmingham (UAB).
-While at the School of Public Health, Cristina was awarded the Bureau of Health Professions Public Health traineeship.
+Cristina earned her undergraduate degree in microbiology from Auburn University in 1993, where she graduated cum laude.
+In 1994, Cristina obtained a master’s degree in public health, with a focus in epidemiology from the University of Alabama at Birmingham (UAB).
+While at the School of Public Health, Cristina received the Bureau of Health Professions Public Health traineeship.

-Following law school, Cristina has worked as a contract attorney with several firms, including Whatley, Drake & Kallas; Haskell, Slaughter & Young, and Beasley, Allen, Crow, Methvin, Portis & Miles.
+Following law school, Cristina has worked as a contract attorney with several firms, including Whatley, Drake & Kallas and Haskell, Slaughter & Young, in addition to her work with Beasley Allen.